Post

 threat4

-We can utilize Exe2Aut.exe which automatically to decompile AutoIt programs for us.
+We can utilize Exe2Aut.exe to automatically to decompile the malware to view the source code.

 1